 BRC is a standard for retail compliance, which requires components such as a HACCP/HARPC system, Corrective and Preventive Action, and Employee Training.
 IFS is an international standard that helps retailers qualify and select suppliers.
-Requirements include record-keeping procedures and a HACCP/HARPC system.
+Requirements include record-keeping procedures and a Hazard Analysis and Critical Control Points system.

 Through the implementation of PRPs, preliminary steps and principles throughout a HACCP/HARPC plan, and adherence to the ISO 22000 food safety management standard and SQF, BRC and IFS, food chain stakeholders can demonstrate their system is functioning at the highest ability to produce a safe and high quality product for the customer while reducing risk.

-EtQ's Food Safety Management Software System has been pre-configured to specifically address the requirements of ISO 22000, HACCP/HARPC, SQF, BRC, and IFS processes.
+EtQ's Quality Management Software has been pre-configured to specifically address the requirements of ISO 22000, HACCP/HARPC, SQF, BRC, and IFS processes.
 EtQ's unique modular approach provides unparalleled flexibility and automation.
-The modules are tightly integrated to deliver a best-in-class Food Safety Software solution for Food and Beverage industry - ensuring safety from farm to fork.
+The modules are tightly integrated to deliver a best-in-class solution for the Food and Beverage industry - ensuring safety from farm to fork.

 Connected to the Production Systems with Food Safety

-EtQ Connectors close the gap between production systems and the Food Safety Management System.
-Modules, such as Nonconformance, Corrective Action Software and Audit Management connect to production systems to fully automate the process of identifying potential hazards and events within your HACCP/HARPC plan, without the need for additional software to bridge the gap.
-Production systems can then be automatically updated throughout the process of managing the food safety system.
+EtQ Connectors close the gap between production systems and the QMS system.
+Modules, such as nonconformance, corrective action software and audit management connect to production systems to fully automate the process of identifying potential hazards and events within your HACCP/HARPC plan, without the need for additional software to bridge the gap.
+Production systems can then be automatically updated throughout the process of managing the quality and safety system.